voguh/pz-better-sorting-revamped/README.md

 ## ChobitsCrazy's Better Sorting Compatibility

-This mod includes a compatibility patch for ChobitsCrazy’s Better Sorting. **Do not enable ChobitsCrazy’s Better Sorting Compatibility** and this mod at the same time.
-To make Better Sorting–compatible mods work, simply activate the compatibility mod.
+This mod includes a compatibility patch for ChobitsCrazy's Better Sorting. **Do not enable ChobitsCrazy's Better Sorting Compatibility** and this mod at the same time.
+To make Better Sorting-compatible mods work, simply activate the compatibility mod.